gars50/Galons.ca/README.md

 I just wanted to let people know that there is currently a hardware issue and that I am looking into it.

 ## Timeline
+- 2023-12-15 - 12:00
+  - Some good news.
+The new motherboard works with the CPU / GPU.
+My assumption that the motherboard was bad was correct.
+  - Next step will be to check the boot drive and ensure Windows works well with the new motherboard.
+Then add the RAID back to the machine (All medias / backups) and perform a health check.
+Then start services again.
+  - If everything is green, I'm expecting services to be back around 3pm.
 - 2023-12-15 - 11:00
   - Proceeding with the cleaning / install.
 - 2023-12-14 - 22:30